Dushevin-V/pact-js/README.md

 ## Note

 Current framework has a major flaw.
-As it utilises an existing book API, order ID used in consumer tests should also be real.
+As it utilises an existing book API, order ID and auth token used in consumer tests should also be real.
-So before running the consumer part be sure to update the const orderID either with a new order ID or utilise the existing one.
+So before running the consumer part make sure to update the auth token and const orderID either with a new order ID or utilise the existing one.

 ## Running the tests